 November 14, 2007

 Is your relationship stuck in a codependent system, one person taking and the other caretaking?
-When you understand the basic false beliefs that create this, you can use Inner Bonding to heal your relationship!
+You CAN heal your relationship!

 Such is the case with Robert and Karen, married 14 years with two children.